Nordant/plantstat/README.md

 # PlantStat

 A package with a set of functions for fast and convenient statistical processing of experimental data.
+Also includes simple AutoML algorithms.
 Designed for needs of the LPBPS (Laboratory of Physiology and Biochemistry of Plant Stress; Kharkiv, Ukraine).

 The package is based on such basic packages as: